chiamin/chiamin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Affiliations.: <a href='https://phys.nsysu.edu.tw/'>Department of Physics, National Sun Yat-sen University</a>
+subtitle: <a href='https://phys.nsysu.edu.tw/'>Affiliations</a>.
+Department of Physics, National Sun Yat-sen University

 profile:
   align: left